nanjizal/cornerContourLineEndings/README.md

-# cornerContourWebGLThickGradient
+# cornerContourLineEndings
-Test of drawing cornerContour with thick gradient.
+Test of drawing cornerContour with thick gradient and different line end options.